Home » Luxury Yacht Charters – Blog Section » Wines from the Aeolian Islands

 Most Salina producers make Malvasia white wines as well as white blends of Insolia, Catarratto, and Grecanico.
 In addition, winemakers produce robust red and rose wines from Nero d’Avola, Alicante, and Nerello Mascalese.

 Found only in the Aeolian Islands, Corinto Nero is another red grape made as a single varietal and added to blends.
 It has a deep plum fruit character, a floral bouquet, and spicy notes.
-Other Italian grapes, including Sangiovese, can also be found in medium-bodied red blends of Salina.
+There are other Italian grapes, including Sangiovese, in medium-bodied red blends of Salina.

 Colosi, and Tasca d´Almerita are also great Salina wine producers worth seeking out.